jcape1/publications/README.md

 # publications

-This folder contains final, published versions of peer-reviewed papers.
+This folder contains official published versions of peer-reviewed papers.